Fountain Green, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 1.4 sqmi, all land.

 Demographics

 As of the census of 2010, there were 1071 people and 370 households, 88.4% of which were occupied housing units.
 The population density was 705 people per square mile.
 The racial makeup of the city was 89.07% White, 0.10% African American, 0.60% Native American, and 1.73% from other races.
 Hispanic or Latino of any race were 8.50% of the population.

 Education

 Fountain Green is located in the North Sanpete School District and contains an elementary school.
 Students attend North Sanpete Middle School in Moroni and North Sanpete High School in Mount Pleasant.

 Events

-The annual city celebration is Lamb Day.
-Held in July of each year, it is famous for its pit cooking of over 30 lambs made into delicious lamb sandwiches.
-The event includes a play, mutton busting, carnival, softball games, a fun run, and a great parade down State Street.
+The annual city celebration is Lamb Day each July, in recognition of the local sheep ranching industry.
+The event includes a play, mutton busting, carnival, softball games, a fun run, large number of lambs cooked in an open pit, and a parade down State Street.